Darin Strauss

-Darin Strauss is an American writer whose work has earned a Guggenheim Fellowship and the National Book Critics Circle Award.
-Strauss's 2011 book Half a Life, won the 2011 NBCC Award for memoir/autobiography.
-His most recent book, The Queen of Tuesday, came out in August 2020.
+Darin Strauss (born 1970) is an American writer whose work has earned a Guggenheim Fellowship and the National Book Critics Circle Award (NBCC Award).

+Strauss's 2011 memoir Half a Life, won the 2011 NBCC Award for memoir/autobiography.
+His most recent book, the novel The Queen of Tuesday, came out in August 2020.
 It was nominated for the Joyce Carol Oates Literary Prize.

-Early life
+Early life and education

 Strauss was born in the Long Island town of Roslyn Harbor.
-He attended Tufts University, where he studied with Jay Cantor.
-After attending graduate school at New York University, he played guitar in a band with Jonathan Coulton.
+He attended Tufts University in Massachusetts, where he studied with Jay Cantor.
+After attending graduate school at New York University in New York City, he played guitar in a band with Jonathan Coulton.

 Career

-Strauss' 2000 first novel Chang & Eng, – a runner-up for the Barnes & Noble Discover Award, the Literary Lions Award, a Borders Award winner, and a nominee for the PEN Hemingway award is based on the lives of conjoined twins Chang and Eng.
+Strauss' 2000 first novel Chang & Eng – a runner-up for the Barnes & Noble Discover Award, the Literary Lions Award, a Borders Award winner, and a nominee for the PEN/Hemingway Award for Debut Novel – is based on the lives of conjoined twins Chang and Eng.
 It was a Los Angeles Times Best Book of the Year and a Newsweek Best Book of the Year.
 The rights to the novel were optioned to Disney, for the director Julie Taymor; the actor Gary Oldman purchased the rights from Disney.
 Strauss and Oldman are together adapting Chang and Eng for the screen.

 Strauss, Kathryn Harrison and Elizabeth Wurtzel on a panel at the 2010 Brooklyn Book Festival.